ulisesbocchio/titles-reference/README.md

 ## API Reference

 ### GET /titles
 Returns all titles.
-Response includes plain Title metadata (no parent or child titles) This endpoint accepts query params:
+Response includes plain Title metadata (no parent or child titles).

+This endpoint accepts query params:
 - `type`: comma-separate Title types to filter results (`Bonus`, `Feature`, `TV Series`, `Season`, or `Episode` are valid options)
 - `terms`: word(s) or phrase to filter titles by.
 Filter applies to Title name only.